Ayehu/custom-activities/Azure/ConvertedAzureActivities/AzureVMDiskDetach/README.md

 **diskName**			- The name of the disk to detach

-**resourceGroupName**   - The portal resource group VM is assigned to.
+**resourceGroupName**   - The portal resource group Disk is assigned to.